ISISComputingGroup/ibex_developers_manual/Muon-Separator-Power-Supply.md

 ## Moving average Filtering
 After installing the separator software on MUONFE, we found interference on the voltage input.
 To counter this, a filtering scheme was developed, described in the python notebooks here: https://github.com/ISISComputingGroup/separator-signal-analysis

-This takes a moving average of two adjacent points, although a different stride length (number of indicees between the two points) of 20 was also considered.
+This takes a moving average of two adjacent points, although a different stride length (number of indices between the two points) of 20 was also considered.
 The stride length is currently a constant (1) in the c++ source, and the python test libraries

 An aSub record to perform this is now referenced in the separator's voltage db file.
 The data flow for voltage now looks like: